 As one would expect from Magnetic Scrolls, the parser is very comprehensive, and there are plenty of extras to keep fans of graphical games happy.
 You can do all sorts of things with the graphics (turn them off, switch them back on, shove them up the screen, view them only the first time you enter a location and so on), and configure the location texts to your heart's content.
 Interaction is limited to asking or telling other characters about something, and though you can ask most people about anything under the sun, you'll only get a useful reply if you pick the right topic.

 Because of its high difficulty level and somewhat of a "niche" plot (insider dealing, after all, isn't your average adventure-game premise), Corruption won't be everyone's cup of tea.
 It is certainly not a game for beginners, and even expert adventurers will need a lot of astute timing, patience, and perception to succeed.
 Despite all that, though, the game is very deep, well-written, and thoroughly engrossing.
-The freebies, which includes a cassette tape (included as sound files in the manual download below), are also some of the best ever made.
+The freebies, which includes a cassette tape, are also some of the best ever made.
 Definitely a must-have for all die-hard IF fans, and remember: trust no one.

 Reviewed by: Underdogs